ocaml-multicore/ocaml-effects-tutorial/README.md

 ### Exercise 3: Derive generator for an arbitrary iterator ★★★★☆

-Your task is to implement the function `generate : ('elt, 'cont) iterator -> 'elt generator` which derives the generator for any iterator function.
+Your task is to implement the function `generate : ('elt, 'container) iterator -> 'elt generator` which derives the generator for any iterator function.

 Hint: Since calling the generator function is an effectful operation, you might